dinitto/actionTest/README.md

 # actionTest
-I'm creating this repository to play with github actions
+This repository is to play with github